-Internship Guidelines for Field-Based School Psychology Supervisor
+Internship Guidelines for Field-Based School Psychology Supervisor (Rev. 8/26/13)

 California's Commission on Teacher Credentialing (CTC) and the National Association of School Psychologists (NASP) specifies that all programs of professional preparation for the school psychology credential require field experience that includes a minimum of 1200 hours of fieldwork/internship.
-Program candidates may fulfill their field experience requirement through either an unpaid (or minimal hourly salary) fieldwork, or through an internship in which the candidate is employed by a district or county office on a full or half time basis as a paid, contracted employee, similar to that paid a beginning teacher.
+Program candidates may fulfill their field experience requirement through either an unpaid (or minimal hourly salary) fieldwork, or through an internship in which the candidate is employed by a district or county office on a full or half time basis as a paid, contracted employee, similar to that of a paid beginning teacher.

-The CSULB School Psychology program requires candidates to obtain a full-time (or part-time over 2 years) field experience in a local education agency where the candidate is exposed to a wide variety of students, is encouraged to participate in an array of activities (e.g., consultation, counseling, academic/behavioral intervention), and is supervised by an experienced school psychology credential holder (at least 2 years full-time experience).
+The CSULB School Psychology program requires candidates to obtain a full-time (or part-time over 2 years) field experience in a local education agency where the candidate is exposed to a wide variety of students, is encouraged to participate in an array of activities (e.g., consultation, counseling, academic/behavioral intervention), and is supervised by an experienced school psychology credential holder.

-Candidates may complete up to 400 internship hours in a non-school setting.
+Candidates may complete up to 600 internship hours in a non-school setting.
+Candidates who wish to complete no more than 600 internship hours in a non-school setting must be supervised by an appropriately credentialed/licensed psychologist for that setting.
 Internship hours completed in a non-school setting, as well as the candidate's supervisor, must be approved by the EDP 642A/B University instructor.

-The CSULB Fieldwork/Internship Evaluation form must be completed at the end of each semester the candidate engages in fieldwork/internship by the field supervisor and returned to the University fieldwork supervisor.
-In addition to evaluating the intern's professional activities, the CSULB Fieldwork/Internship Evaluation form also provides an evaluation of the candidate's interpersonal skills, e.g., responsibility, timeliness, professionalism.
+The CSULB Fieldwork/Internship Evaluation form must be completed at the end of each semester the candidate engages in fieldwork/internship by the field supervisor, and returned to the University fieldwork supervisor.
+In addition to evaluating the intern's professional activities, the CSULB Fieldwork/Internship Evaluation form is also used to evaluate the candidate's interpersonal skills (e.g., responsibility, timeliness, professionalism).

-Eligibility: To engage in fieldwork/internship, a candidate must be enrolled in the program and successfully completed with a grade of \underline{C} or better all credential courses except EDP 527, 536, 560, and 642A/B, which may be taken during the fieldwork year.
-EDP 642A and B are fieldwork supervision courses.
-Fieldwork is taken twice (2 semesters) for 3 units each semester.
-In some instances, only with approval from the program coordinator, candidates may enter fieldwork/internship with additional coursework in need of completion.
+Eligibility: To engage in fieldwork/internship, a candidate must be enrolled in the program and and in good standing with the program and University.
+EDP 642A and B are University fieldwork supervision courses taken twice (2 semesters) for 3 units each semester.

-Those desiring the internship credential need to have completed their master's degrees in addition to the requirements mentioned above.
-The internship credential is issued to a specific district that desires to hire a candidate and is awarded only upon receipt of a letter from the district or county office affirming their desire to hire the candidate.
+For district's requiring an internship credential, the credential is issued to a specific district only upon receipt of a letter from the district or county office affirming their desire to hire the candidate.
 The internship credential is valid for a maximum of two years.